bschnei/bens-haus/content/router.md

 bootargs=console=ttyMV0,115200 earlycon=ar3700_uart,0xd0012000 root=/dev/mmcblk0p1 rw rootwait
 bootcmd=mmc dev 0; run get_env; if run get_images; then if run get_ramdisk; then booti $kernel_addr $ramdisk_addr $fdt_addr; else booti $kernel_addr - $fdt_addr; fi; fi
 ```

+The obvious drawback is file paths and kernel command line become part of your U-Boot configuration.
+Any changes to them have to be done via the U-Boot shell.
+Usually that is going to mean being physically next to the device and accessing it via a serial console.
+This is a router--I don't want to spend time next to it in the closet.
+Instead if we instruct U-Boot to chainload an EFI program like `grub` or `systemd-boot`, we can manage multiple kernels and their parameters from userspace (i.e. over ssh).

 ### Install a Linux distribution